MicrosoftDocs/windows-itpro-docs/devices/surface/deploy-windows-10-to-surface-devices-with-mdt.md

 2. Use the Update Deployment Share Wizard to create boot images with the following process:
   * **Options** – Click **Completely Regenerate the Boot Images**, and then click **Next**.
-  >[!NOTE]
-  >Because this is the first time the newly created deployment share has been updated, new boot images will be generated regardless of which option you select on the **Options** page.
+  >**Note:**&nbsp;&nbsp;Because this is the first time the newly created deployment share has been updated, new boot images will be generated regardless of which option you select on the **Options** page.
   * **Summary** – Review the specified options on this page before you click **Next** to begin generation of boot images.
   * **Progress** – While the boot images are being generated, a progress bar is displayed on this page.
   * **Confirmation** – When the boot images have been generated, the success of the process is displayed on this page.
 Click **Finish** to complete the Update Deployment Share Wizard.